Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 Explain why this App is easier and faster to use than other calendar Apps, present the key features, provide an online and downloadable user manual, Provide a contact form for feedback and updates, and show an App Store download link.

 ### Structure
-Use of a common tree structure type: Navigation bar and 4 sections which are all accessible from anywhere on the page, answering the following questions:
+Use of a common tree structure: Navigation bar and 4 pages which are all accessible from anywhere on the website, answering the following questions:
-- Home (Why?)
+- Home (*Why?*)
-- Key Features (What?)
+- Key Features (*What?*)
-- Manual  (How?)
+- Manual  (*How?*)
-- Contact form and personal information (Who?)
+- Contact form and personal information (*Who?*)
-- App Store download link (Where?)
+- App Store download link (*Where?*)

 ### Skeleton
 [Wireframes](/Wireframes.pdf)

 ### Surface
 The purpouse of the App is to make it easier to use a calendar on the iPhone.
-Therefore, the design is also very simple and clear, with minimum color and animation, directing the viewer's focus on product images and the text.
+Therefore, the design is also very simple and clear, with minimum color and animation, directing the viewer's focus on product images and text.
 The color theme follows the following pattern:
-- Overall theme: dark
+- Overall theme: Dark
-- Normal text and titles: white
+- Normal text and titles: White
-- Links: white, orange on hover
+- Links: White, orange on hover
-- Highlighted: orange
+- Highlighted: Orange
-- Footer: white background, blue font color (same as the section background).
+- Footer: White background, blue font color (same as the section background).
 The footer is only very subtile, because the focus of the site should be on the app and it's features, and not on the information about the website.
 - at least one element in every section to fade from darkgray to orange when opening the site
 - The colors orange, white and dark grey follow the color theme of the App-icon/logo
-- Fonts: Blinker and Merriweather.
-I choose a serif font (Merriweather) for the titles simply because most other pages currently don't, making it stand out more.
+- Fonts: Blinker and Merriweather

 ***
 ## Technologies